 In order to be fully compliant and in line with GDPR regulations, there are many things that companies will be required to do in terms of storing and processing information.

-For resources relating to GDPR, including regular updates and ways to to help business become compliant subscribe to our mailing list.
+For resources relating to GDPR, including regular updates and ways to help businesses become compliant subscribe to our mailing list.

-May 25th, 2018 will see these new data protection regulations come into play and will hopefully stop instances of the mishandling of personal data from large organisations.
+May 25th, 2018 will see these new data protection regulations come into play and will hopefully stop instances of the mishandling of personal data from large organizations.

 There have been a multitude of various instances over the last 5-10 years that show just how profitable your personal data is and the lengths companies will go to obtain it.

 As for the outcome of the Cambridge Analytica situation, only time will tell.
-Facebook sent auditors to ensure that Cambridge Analytica wasn’t hiding any user data, but the ICO have forced them them to pull out as it could undermine the integrity of the investigation.
+Facebook sent auditors to ensure that Cambridge Analytica wasn’t hiding any user data, but the ICO has forced them to pull out as it could undermine the integrity of the investigation.

-Hopefully this situation will be a wakeup call for all companies about the potential impact that not following protocol will have on their business and we can have a much safer and regulated set of guidelines that will stop our private information being used without our consent.
+Hopefully, this situation will be a wake-up call for all companies about the potential impact that not following protocol will have on their business and we can have a much safer and regulated set of guidelines that will stop our private information from being used without our consent.